livevsand/project/README.md

 # Features
 Applies to jobs found from provided job hosting site url.
 Desingned to be run tabed out or on other monitor.
-Can use chatgpt to write cover letters and answer more complicated questions ex.
+Can use ChatGPT to write cover letters and answer more complicated questions ex.
 (Why do you want to work here?)

 # Start Up
-1. Run GUI.exe and fill in requested information
+1. Run Startup.exe and fill in requested information
-2. you must provided job titles for the program to find
+2. You must provided job titles for the program to find
-3. get a link for glassdoor like https://www.glassdoor.com/Job/software-engineering-jobs-SRCH_KO0,20.html
+3. Get a link for glassdoor like https://www.glassdoor.com/Job/software-engineering-jobs-SRCH_KO0,20.html
-4. run main.exe with given link
+4. Run Auto App.exe with given link
-5. wait 10 secounds then minimize let the code work
+5. Wait 10 secounds then minimize let the code work

 # Notes
-Wait until the systems has logged in before you tab out
+I recommend making a dedicated Gmail account, Google Voice and LinkedIn profile for this program Wait until the systems has logged in before you tab out

 # Job App Process